MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

 ---
 lab:
-    title: 'Read Text in Images'
+    title: 'Read text in images'
     description: 'Use optical character recognition (OCR) to locate and extract text in images.'
 ---

-# Read Text in Images
+# Read text in images

 Optical character recognition (OCR) is a subset of computer vision that deals with reading text in images and documents.
 The **Azure AI Vision** service provides an API for reading text, which you'll explore in this exercise.

 This exercise takes approximately **30** minutes.

-## Provision a Computer Vision resource
+## Provision an Azure AI Vision resource

 If you don't already have one in your subscription, you'll need to provision an Azure AI Vision resource.